International Master Programme in Curating Art, including Management and Law

 The final result of selections will be published on the individual application accounts on the Universityadmissions website on 24 March, 2017.

 Applicants not selected for an interview but fulfilling the required qualifications will be notified through their Universityadmissions applicant account at that same date of their current place on the wait/reserve list.
+Any vacancies then occuring at a later stage will be offered to applicants on this wait list in a strict numerical order.

 Please note: No second application round in March-April!